 Pain “modifiers” are important to understand because under stress your body chemistry changes.
 Your stress hormones, including cortisol and adrenaline, become elevated.
 Adrenaline is the “fight or flight” hormone; when secreted, it causes your heart to race, your blood pressure to go up, and you experience anxiety.
-Cortisol has more of a chronic effect.
-It keeps your body hyped up to deal with physical stress.
+Cortisol has more of a chronic effect by mobilizing energy stores and increasing your baseline metabolism.

 The “modifiers” that we’ll discuss are sleep, anxiety, and anger.